SouthGreenPlatform/VcfHunter/tutorial.md

 deviation**.
-Else, the probability to be in the noise is calculated based on a density probability of a normal distribution of mean value = **expected value + the maximal standard deviation** and sd = **the maximal standard deviation**.
+Else, the probability to be in the noise is calculated based on a density probability of a normal distribution of mean value = **expected value + the maximal standard deviation** and sd = **the maximal standard deviation \* --sdMult**.
 This density probability is normalized to reach a probability of 1 when the observed value is equal to **expected value + the maximal standard deviation**.
 Based on these probabilities, an ancestral origin is attributed to each haplotypes of the studied